gtm-support/vue-gtm/README.md

 **Note: If you are looking to track all Vuex mutations, you can use [Vuex GTM plugin](https://gist.github.com/matt-e-king/ebdb39088c50b96bbbbe77c5bc8abb2b)**

-> If you want Vue 2 compatibility, please use the package [@gtm-support/vue2-gtm](https://www.npmjs.com/package/@gtm-support/vue2-gtm).

 # Requirements

 - **Vue.** >= 3.0.0